 - cornstarch or arrowroot powder for flouring pan

 - 2 teaspoons cornstarch or arrowroot powder

 - dash of salt

-- Grease a doughnut pan with oil and dust well with cornstarch or arrowroot powder.
+- Grease a doughnut pan very lightly with oil and dust well with cornstarch or arrowroot powder.
 Spoon batter into pan molds and fill each of 10 slots until slightly heaping over rim.
 Bake for 18 - 22 minutes or until lightly browned on top.
 Remove from oven and cool completely before gently loosening from pans with a spoon.

 - Whisk together maple syrup, coconut milk, and cornstarch (or arrowroot) in a small saucepan until smooth.
 Add water and cinnamon and place over low heat.
 Cook, stirring constantly, until the mixture just begins to thicken.
 Remove from heat and stir in vanilla and coconut oil until smooth.
 Allow it to cool for at least 5 minutes, the pour over cooled doughnuts and serve as soon as possible.